shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-01-run-a-graph-node.md

-# Why should I consider running a local graph node?
+# Why running a local graph node?

 Developers are familiar with the idea of running a local webserver at the early stage of their work.
 Following the same principe we're going to do the same for the **THE GRAPH**.
 To sum up local graph node can be seen as a local webserver.

-# Then How could I setup my local graph node?
+# How to setup a local graph node?

 If you have follow up the setup, you should now have: